CootCraig/nanoc_blog/blog/content/posts/2016-12-02-life-journey-bible.md

 D.A.
 Carson has published the M'Cheyne plan with some commentary in his books: For the Love of God; vols one and two.

 QUOTE
-This book is for Christians who want to read the Bible, who want to read all the bible.
+This book is for Christians who want to read the Bible, who want to read all the Bible.

 One of M'Cheyne's abiding concerns was to encourage his people, and himself, to read the Bible.
 UNQUOTE

+Another resource is the book "Hearing God in Conversation" by Samuel C. Williamson.
+This contains help and affirmation in this endeavor.

 Your friend in the way of Jesus,
 Craig Anderson